 → (Kamchatka)

-The Valley of Geysers in Kamchatka is one of the largest concentrations of geysers in our world, and the only one in Eurasia.
+The Valley of Geysers in Kamchatka is one of the largest clusters of geysers in our world, and the only one in Eurasia.
 The Valley of Geysers is located on the territory of the Kronotsky Nature Reserve.

 (Caucasus)